pur3lies/info-idk/README.md

 - fake any mental illness to 'justify' your behaviour, or you romanticize it. genuinely, ew.
 - DONT spam me its genuinely so annoying
 - roleplayers
-- you ship yourself with minors characters ????? uhmm.. ok dude stay the fuck away from me
+- you ship yourself with minors (kids) characters ????? uhmm.. ok dude stay the fuck away from me
 - random mentions of sh or nsfw
 - random venting / ranting. if we are friends just ask for it before
 - if you joke about serious matters like r4pe , sh , etc. youre not funny